 5. Who receives your personal data

-- Supervisory and other regulatory and public authorities, for example the Central Bank of Cyprus, tax authorities, criminal prosecution authorities, the Unit for Combatting Money-Laundering (MOKAS)
+• Our supervisory and other regulatory and public authorities where a statutory obligation exists.
+Some examples are the Central Bank of Cyprus, tax authorities, criminal prosecution authorities, the Unit for Combatting Money-Laundering (MOKAS).

-- Credit and financial institutions such as correspondent banks and the European Investment Fund
+• Credit and financial institutions such as our and/or our correspondent banks.

-- The bank(s) through which your payments are processed
+• The bank(s) through which your payments to us are processed.

 6. Transfer of your personal data to a third country or to an international organisation

-The disclosure of your Personal Data to the third-party recipients set out above may involve the transfer of data to the USA, and other jurisdictions outside the European Economic Area ("EEA"), which are not the subject of an adequacy decision by the EU Commission.
+The disclosure of your personal data to the third-party recipients set out above may involve the transfer of data to jurisdictions outside the European Economic Area ("EEA"), which are not the subject of an adequacy decision by the EU Commission.
 Such countries may not be subject to equivalent data protection laws as countries within the EEA.
-Any transfer of your Personal Data to jurisdictions outside the EEA may only occur in accordance with the requirements of the GDPR and the Cyprus Data Protection Law.
+Any transfer of your personal data to jurisdictions outside the EEA may only occur in accordance with the requirements of the GDPR and the Cyprus Data Protection Law.

 7. To what extent there is automated decision-making and whether profiling takes place

 In establishing and carrying out a business relationship, we generally do not use any automated decision-making.
-We may process some of your data automatically, with the goal of assessing certain personal aspects (profiling), in order to enter into or perform a contract with you, where data assessments (including on payment transactions) are carried out in the context of combating money laundering and fraud.
+We may process some of your data automatically, with the goal of assessing certain personal aspects (profiling), in order to enable you to enter into or perform a contract, where data assessments (including on payment transactions) are carried out in the context of combating money laundering and fraud.

-We will keep your personal data for as long as we have a business relationship with you as an individual or in respect of our dealings with a legal entity you are authorized to represent or are beneficial owner and thereafter as required or permitted by law.
+We will keep your personal data for as long as we (either directly or through the Servicer) have a business relationship with you and/or as required or permitted by law.